Date amended:

 Standard maximum rate for household services

-To expedite the process for approving household services for clients, a standard maximum rate of up to $72.75 per hour has been set.
-The standard maximum rate aligns with an equivalent Veterans Home Care (VHC) rate, which is indexed annually in January and the revised rate will be updated here accordingly.
+To expedite the process for approving household services for clients, a standard maximum rate of up to $76.55 per hour has been set.
+This rate is not mandatory but provides a benchmark of reasonableness.
+It is aligned to similar programs delivered by DVA.
+The rate is indexed annually in January.

 One-off and irregular services